Kureb/Webcache-Browser/README.md

 ![contextMenu](https://cloud.githubusercontent.com/assets/3968618/9977986/92b61dd2-5f1c-11e5-8bb9-d32c324319ab.png)

 The **autodetection** option allows you to browse normally th internet, until you reach a unavailable page.
-At this moment, CacheBrowser will detect it and redirect you to the cached version if it exists.
+At this moment, Webcache Browser will detect it and redirect you to the cached version if it exists.